 Our success depends in part on our ability to anticipate and offer hardware and software products and services that appeal to the changing needs and preferences of our customers in the various markets we serve.
 Developing new hardware and software products and service offerings requires high levels of innovation, and the development process is often lengthy and costly.
-If we are not able to anticipate, identify, develop, and market products that respond to changes in customer preferences and emerging technological and broader industry trends, demand for our products could decline.
+If we are not able to anticipate, identify, develop, and market products that respond to changes in customer preferences and emerging technological and broader industry trends, including the development of artificial intelligence and machine learning, demand for our products could decline.

-THERE ARE INHERENT RISKS IN OUR SOLUTIONS AND SERVICES BUSINESSES.
+THERE ARE INHERENT RISKS IN OUR SOLUTIONS AND SFRVICES BUSINESSES.